Linear toroidal-inertial waves on a differentially rotating sphere with application to helioseismology: Modeling, forward and inverse problems: Introduction

-\paragraph{Structure.} Section \ref{sec:equation-data} introduces the modeling framework for inertial oscillations and outlines different observation strategies for solar data.
-The well-posedness and regularity of the resulting wave solutions are derived in Section \ref{sec:manifold}.
-Section \ref{sec:ip} addresses the inverse problem for viscosity and differential rotation, including sensitivity analysis and derivation of associated adjoint operators.
-In Section \ref{sec:reg_converge}, we establish convergence guarantees of iterative reconstruction schemes by verifying the tangential cone condition.
-Finally, Section \ref{sec:numerics} presents numerical reconstruction results under different scenarios, and Section \ref{sec:outlook} concludes our findings with a summary and an outlook on future research directions.
+\paragraph{Structure.} The article is organized as follows.
+Section \ref{sec:equation-data} introduces the modeling framework for inertial oscillations and outlines different observation strategies for solar data.
+Section \ref{sec:manifold} establish well-posedness and regularity of the resulting wave solutions.
+Section \ref{sec:ip} addresses the inverse problem for viscosity and differential rotation, including sensitivity analysis and adjoint operator derivation.
+In Section \ref{sec:reg_converge}, we develop convergence guarantees for iterative reconstruction methods and prove local unique identifiability via the tangential cone condition.
+Section \ref{sec:numerics} demonstrate numerical reconstruction performance across different measurement scenarios.
+Finally, Section \ref{sec:outlook} concludes our findings and future directions.